pendulum-project/nts-pool-draft/draft-venhoek-nts-pool.md

 We include the algorithm key size in the response so that a pool does not itself need knowledge of which AEAD algorithms exist, and what their key sizes are.
 Instead, it can use the provided key length when extracting keys from the TLS connection between end user and pool.
 This allows adoption of new AEAD algorithms without any changes to the pool software.

+## List Server Names {#listservernames}
+Record Type Number: To be assigned by IANA (draft implementations: 0x4005) Critical bit: 1

+This record can be used by a pool to query time sources about which server names they use in NTP server records in their responses.

+When a client sends this record the body MUST have size 0.
+Clients MAY use Keep Alive in combination with this record.
+Contrary to {{RFC8915}}, a request with this record SHOULD NOT include a "Next Protocol Negotiation", "AEAD Algorithm Negotiation" or "Fixed Key Request" record.

+Servers MUST NOT include this record in a response.
+When receiving this record, servers MUST ignore any body of this record sent by the client, and MUST send in the response one NTP server record for each server name the server may use responses to fixed key requests.
+If a server never sents a NTP server record in response to a fixed key request, it MAY opt to not provide one in response to this record.

+When receiving this record, a server MUST NOT negotiate a next protocol, AEAD algorithm, or keys for this request.
+A server MAY treat this record as unknown for clients that are not authenticated as described in {{poolauth}}.

 ## Fixed Key Request {#fixedkey}
 Record Type Number: To be assigned by IANA (draft implementations: 0x4002) Critical Bit: 1